mmistakes/so-simple-theme/_mnprdocs/installation.md

 Installations for a single user will ALWAYS take precedence over installations for all users.
 Make sure to uninstall MNPRX if you have a previous 'single user' installation and want to use the installation for 'all users', instead.
 {: .notice--info}

-## Upgrading
+## Upgrading from Demo license
-To upgrade your currently activated MNPRX version, you need to delete the license file stored in your computer and reactivate MNPRX.
+If you previously activated a Demo version and wish to activate another license, follow these steps:
 1. Delete the `MNPRX.lic` file found in:
   * "Only for you" installations -> `Documents/maya/MNPRX.lic`
   * "For all users" installations -> `Program Files/Common Files/Autodesk Shared/Modules/Maya/MNPRX.lic`